scala/docs.scala-lang/_tour/basics.md

 redirect_from: "/tutorials/tour/basics.html"
 ---

-In this page, we will cover basics of Scala.
+In this page, we will cover the basics of Scala.

 ## Trying Scala in the Browser